Happy Ghoul — Neutral Card

 Table of Contents

 Happy Ghoul is a neutral minion.
-This card can be obtained from Knights of the Frozen Throne packs.
+This card was introduced with Knights of the Frozen Throne and can now only be obtained through crafting.
 Below the card images, you will find explanations to help you use the card optimally in every game mode of Hearthstone.

 1. General Comments